 Mount Bonnell (Covert Park)

-• Antoinette’s Leap: in memory of a woman who jumped to her death to escape Indians who had just killed her fiance.
+• Antoinette’s Leap, a local legend about a woman who leapt to her death to escape capture after her fiancé was killed.

 Facebook